CristianSerea/Users/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

+This app comprises two screens: "Users" and "User Details."
+The "Users" screen presents a list of users, retrieved either from an API or local storage for offline data availability.
+It utilizes a FlatList to showcase user information within a two-column card layout.
+Selecting a card navigates to the "User Details" screen, which offers a summary of the user's data along with two buttons to navigate through to the next or previous user's details, where available.

+The application's structure leverages Redux Toolkit, Thunk middleware, React Navigation, and AsyncStorage.
+It includes a series of unit tests covering both layout and logic aspects.
+The development is carried out using TypeScript and React Native version 0.73.6.

 # Getting Started

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.